CJRobey/dominion-app/README.md

 ## State of the Project
 Currently, you may download this project and turn it into a perfectly fine MacOS application.
 But it seems that Toga/BeeWare does not support "clickable" buttons in iOS.
 I would love to be proven wrong.
 Please supply a pull request.

+## Steps to use
+1. Clone the repo
+2. cd dominion-app
+3a.
+If you would like to just run with Python, use the command "python3 RandomChars.py" (you may need to "pip install matplotlib").
+3b. cd beeware-app
+4. source beeware-venv/bin/activate
+5. briefcase run (this should install and build on your system)